gamesmessiah/Dotfiles/README.md

 # Dotfiles
 Dotfiles

-<b>Warning:</b> If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
-Don’t blindly use my settings unless you know what that entails.
-Use at your own risk!
+<p><b>Warning:</b> If you want to give these dotfiles a try, review the code and remove things you don’t want or need. </p>

+<p>Don’t blindly use my settings unless you know what that entails.
+Use at your own risk!</p>